czyz/aftereffects_ESD/README.md

 Here's an incomplete list of ideas to which this script might be of use:

 - Tossing image sequences at the model just to see what comes back
-- Using video to puppeteer AI-generated characters (e.g. President Lincoln above)
+- Using video to puppeteer AI-generated characters (e.g. President Lincoln above - inspired by [this example](https://old.reddit.com/r/StableDiffusion/comments/wyeoqq/turning_img2img_into_vid2vid/))
 - Experimenting with one text prompt and a single still image as input, but keyframe a single variable to generate hundreds or thousands of variations while determining the best Image Strength, cfg_scale, or steps for generating a particular image
 - Generate image sequences of animated solid shapes or text to send to the model
 - Please experiment or speculate and add to this list.